Serre's question on thin sets in projective space: Abstract

 \section{Abstract}

-We answer a question of Serre on rational points of bounded height on projective thin sets in degree at least $4$.
+We answer a question of Serre from the 1980s on rational points of bounded height on projective thin sets, in degree at least $4$.
 For degrees $2$ and $3$ we improve the known bounds in general.
-The focus is on thin sets of type II, namely corresponding to the images of ramified dominant quasi-finite covers of projective space, as thin sets of type I are already well understood via dimension growth results.
-We obtain a uniform affine variant of Serre's question which implies the projective case and for which the implicit constant is polynomial in the degree.
-We are able to avoid logarithmic factors when the degree is at least $5$ and we prove our results over any global field.
-To achieve this we adapt the determinant method to the case of weighted polynomials and we use recently obtained quadratic dependence on the degree when bounding rational points on curves.
+The focus is on thin sets of type II, namely corresponding to the images of ramified dominant quasi-finite covers of projective space, as thin sets of type I are already well understood via dimension growth results by the third author in 2002 (published in 2023) by a global variant of Heath-Brown's $p$-adic determinant method.
+For type II, we obtain a uniform affine variant of Serre's question which implies the projective case and for which the implicit constant is furthermore polynomial in the degree.
+We are able to avoid logarithmic factors when the degree is at least $5$ and we prove our results over any global field, of any characteristic.
+A key ingredient for obtaining the affine variant comes from Binyamini-Cluckers-Novikov (2024) and Binyamini-Cluckers-Kato (2025) where a question of the third author was answered by providing bounds, for rational points on irreducible curves, which are quadratic in the degree.
+A second key ingredient is an adaptation of Salberger's global determinant method to the case of weighted polynomials.
+The third key ingredient is the design of our affine variant of Serre's question, for weighted polynomials which are not necessarily weighted homogeneous.